DawnDeWaay/tdd-amplify-react/README.md

 ## Backend API

-Now that we have user authentication hooked up, we need to add the ability for customer to get their "notes to show up on their mobile phone browser too".
+Now that we have user authentication hooked up, we need to add the ability for customers to get their "notes to show up on their mobile phone browser too".
 This means that we can't use local storage on the user's computer anymore.
 Instead we need to build a backend [API](https://en.wikipedia.org/wiki/API) that will store notes independently from the frontend code.

 - Run `amplify add api` at the root of your project